Executive Team Building Part 1: Hiring

-As a startup grows, the CEO role goes from doing everything early on to eventually handing off all day-to-day operational responsibility to a leadership team.
-Given this transition, a key success factor for any CEO looking to grow her company is to nail hiring and onboarding the right leaders.
+As a startup grows, the CEO’s role in executive team building goes from doing everything early on to eventually handing off all day-to-day operational responsibility to a leadership team.
+Given this transition, a key success factor for any CEO looking to grow her company is to nail executive hiring and onboarding.

-In this post, I offer some suggestions on how best to hire your executive team.
+In this post, I offer some suggestions on how best to hire the right leaders for your executive team.

-Fred Wilson of Union Square Ventures has, what I consider to be the best, most condensed description of the role of a CEO.
+Fred Wilson of Union Square Ventures has, what I consider to be the best, most condensed description of the role of a CEO, emphasizing the importance of hiring leaders.
 He boils it down to three things:

 Communicating – vision, mission, values over and over again so that your people have the correct context and make that decisions that you would make in their place.